 Brings in a Steady Stream of Views

-You’ve probably heard of the term “evergreen content”.
+You’ve probably heard of the term “evergreen content.”
 If you haven’t, the concept is simple and effective.
-Evergreen content is content that always stays relevant; it’s the kind of content viewers can refer back to time and time again.
+Evergreen content always stays relevant; it’s the kind of content viewers can refer back to repeatedly.

 Without evergreen content, your blog may experience an influx of these spikes.
-While that’s natural to a point, you want to throw in some evergreen pieces to guarantee a steady stream of readers and customers.
+While that’s natural, you want to throw in some evergreen pieces to guarantee a steady stream of readers and customers.

 Content Marketing Tips to Increase Sales